 Because road travel is our lifestyle (potholes, speed bumps and braking for moose) glassware is not advised.
-So instead of the traditional glass french press, I use a Secura French Press Stainless Steel 34 oz.
-Coffee Maker.
+So instead of the traditional glass french press, I use a Secura Stainless Steel French Press.

 Here’s my process: First I make sure the french press is totally clean.
 Very important.
-I measure the beans, but before grinding, I put the kettle on and wait for it to boil (whistle).
+I measure the beans, but before grinding, I put the Mr. Coffee 2-Quart Whistling Tea Kettle on and wait for it to boil (whistle).
 Once it’s boiling, I turn off the heat and fill the french press about half full to ‘pre-heat’ it.
 Then toss a thermometer into the tea pot spout and start grinding.

 Once the beans are ground, I pour the ‘pre-heat’ water out of the french press and toss in the ground beans.
 Then, I check the temperature of the water and make sure it’s 197 degrees.
 If not, I wait for it to cool or put it back on the stove.